AlokDubey5905/Machine-Learning/README.md

 # ML

-This repositry is made for the students who are beginner in machine learning
+This repositry contains all the projects that I have done based and Machine Learning or Deep Learning.